GSS-Cogs/csvw-example/index.md

 }
 ```

-Beyond component definitions, one key thing to be aware of is the RDF datacube specs handling of measure types.
+One key thing to be aware of is the RDF datacube specs handling of measure types.

 If you specify a component dimension as `http://purl.org/linked-data/cube#measureType` then **all measures within that cube are assumed to reside within that dimension**.
 This allows you to include multiple measures in your dataset and differentiate them with a simple column.